andrex-naranjas/bottom-baryonsFW/README.md

-# Bottom baryons phenomenology
+# Bottom baryons decay widths and mass spectra

-Codes to compute bottom baryon spectra and decay widths.
+Code to compute bottom baryon spectra and decay widths.
 A fit is performed to obtain the model parameters.
 Errors are propagate via bootstrap Monte Carlo Gaussian sampling

 ## Framework installation